-Pros and Cons of Listing on MLS For Sale by Owner With Flat Fee MLS Service
+Listing on MLS For Sale by Owner With Flat Fee MLS Service

-It is not unusual at all for someone who wants to sell without a real estate agent to know how to list on MLS for sale by owner.
+It is not unusual for someone who wants to sell without a real estate agent to know how to list MLS for sale by owner.
 List MLS is a highly searched term with potential FSBO sellers and with good reason.
 To list in MLS means far more eyeballs seeing your property.

-The MLS, through a feed, sends all of the listings to the most popular real estate sites where buyers spend hours a day looking at homes.
+Through a feed, the MLS system sends all of the listings to the most popular real estate sites, where buyers spend hours a day looking at homes.
 Some of these popular channels include:

 - Coldwell Banker

 - Keller Williams

 - Century 21

 The local MLS transfers all the information to these popular real estate websites which dramatically increases home buyer viewings.

 Only Real Estate Agents Can List in MLS

 But not just anyone can list a home on the MLS.
 You have to be a real estate agent.
 The lack of access to the MLS database as a marketing channel for home sellers makes selling your own home without a real estate agent quite challenging.